-Consultation with staff included feedback from the People Matter Survey, information sessions with staff outlining the workforce data and more structured consultation sessions facilitated by a consultant.
+Consultation with staff included feedback from the People Matter Survey, Information sessions with staff outlining the workforce data and more structured consultation sessions facilitated by a consultant.

 The People Matter Survey was conducted in May/June 2021, and administered by the Victorian Public Sector Commission in consultation with the Commission for Gender Equality in the Public Sector.
 The survey provided a safe and anonymous way for employees to tell organisations what they experience in their workplace and provided feedback on different aspects of their workplace experience of gender equality, diversity and inclusion.
-276 Frankston staff participated in the survey.
+273 Frankston staff participated in the survey.

-A series of information sessions were held across the organisation and attended by a total of 213 staff.
+A series of information sessions were held across the organisation and attended by 213 staff.
 The sessions outlined the data and insights gained from the internal workforce data collected as at 30 June 2021.

-Consultation sessions were arranged for staff to share their personal experiences and to provide more qualitative data to support the workforce data that was analysed.
-These were attended by ~50 team members from across the organisation and facilitated by GenderWorks.
+Consultation sessions were also arranged for staff to share their personal experiences and to provide more qualitative data to support the workforce data that was analysed.
+These were attended by ~50 team members from across the organisation and facilitated by Gender works.

-The Gender Equality Advisory Committee, consisting of 15 passionate staff from across the organisation met monthly to provide ongoing consultation, brainstorming and feedback.
+Consultation was also guided by the Gender Equality Advisory Committee consisting of 15 passionate staff from across the organisation.
+This group met monthly and came together as a resource for consultation, brainstorming and feedback.

-Frankston City Council was supported throughout the consultation process by GenderWorks, drawing on their expert knowledge and experience to guide Frankston City Council through the process of understanding our data and developing a strategic approach to Gender Equality.
+FCC was supported throughout the consultation process by GenderWorks, drawing on their expert knowledge and experience to guide FCC through the process of understanding our data and developing a strategic approach to Gender Equality.